 What Is a Commercial Real Estate Loan?

-Commercial real estate loans provide financing for purchasing or renovating commercial property rather than residential ones.
-These loans are designated for corporations, companies, and organizations that possess and operate commercial property.
-This includes property such as hotels, offices, recreational parks, apartments, industrial buildings, to name a few.
+Commercial real estate loans provide financing for purchasing or renovating commercial properties rather than residential ones.
+These loans are designated for corporations, companies, and organizations that possess and operate the commercial property.
+This includes properties such as hotels, offices, recreational parks, apartments, and industrial buildings, to name a few.

 Commercial real estate loans can be obtained from banks, insurance companies, private investors, pension funds, independent personnel, and capital sources.
 These loans have a shorter repayment period ranging between five and twenty years.

-When obtaining a commercial real estate loan, lenders scrutinize the status of the property being financed, the owners’ creditworthiness, income tax returns, and financial statements during several years.
+When obtaining a commercial real estate loan, lenders scrutinize the status of the property being financed, the owners’ creditworthiness, income tax returns, and financial statements for several years.

 Types of Commercial Real Estate Loans

 There are numerous lenders with the best commercial real estate loans.
 However, based on the purpose of the loan, there are different types of commercial real estate loans as articulated below:

 The name disseminates the sole purpose of the loan.
 Purchase loans are the best commercial purchase loans for people looking forward to purchasing property for their business.
 It can also be referred to as a commercial mortgage loan, and the property is used as collateral.
 Nonetheless, one can utilize other forms of collateral such as a deposit account, inventories, or other property owned by the company.

 They are loan funds stipulated to finance the construction or renovation of a building or property.
 Construction loans can also be utilized in the expansion of a building.
 These loans have a shorter repayment period of about 18 to 36 months.
 Borrowers may want to also note that the lender does not fully give out the loan, but they design a schedule for partial payments.